AI-multimodal/Lightshow/paper.md

-We summarize the structure of `Lightshow` application programming interface (API) in Fig. \autoref{fig:WorkflowDiagram}. `Lightshow`'s core design philosophy is built around two principal objects, the `Database` class, and objects that inherit the `_BaseParameters` class.
-At a high-level, the `Database` class interfaces primarily with Pymatgen and the Materials Project [@Jain2013], allowing the user to easily utilize Pymatgen and pull large numbers of materials structures quickly.
-Functionality is also available for instantiating a `Database` via loading, e.g., `POSCAR`-style structure files from disk.
-Once a database has been created, code-specific simulation parameters inheriting the `_BaseParameters` base class interface with various methods in Pymatgen as well as in-house built software for systematically writing input files for multiple XAS simulation programs, including FEFF [@rehr2010parameter], XSpectra [@taillefumier2002x; @gougoussis2009first; @bunuau2013projector], OCEAN [@vinson2011bethe; @ocean-3], Exciting [@exciting] and VASP [@vasp-xas].
+We summarize the structure of `Lightshow` application programming interface (API) in Fig. \autoref{fig:WorkflowDiagram}. `Lightshow`'s core design philosophy is built around two principal objects, the `Database` class, and the `_BaseParameters` class.
+At a high-level, the `Database` class interfaces primarily with Pymatgen and the Materials Project [@Jain2013], allowing the user to easily utilize Pymatgen and pull large number of materials structures quickly.
+Functionality is also available for instantiating a `Database` via loading, e.g., `POSCAR`-style structure files from local storate.
+Once a database has been created, code-specific simulation parameters inheriting the `_BaseParameters` base class interface with various methods in Pymatgen as well as in-house built software for systematically writing input files for multiple XAS simulation programs, including FEFF [@rehr2010parameter], XSpectra [@taillefumier2002x; @gougoussis2009first; @bunuau2013projector], OCEAN [@vinson2011bethe; @ocean-3], EXCITING [@exciting] and VASP [@vasp-xas].
 We highlight the `_tests` directory, in which we maintain a suite of unit tests for individual functions and methods, as well as integration tests for the entire workflow. `Lightshow` is fully documented, and contains a simple example